UltimaPHP/UltimaPHP/readme.md

 UltimaPHP is a modern Ultima Online server written in PHP 5.4.

-This server was created for thoes who ever wanted to create differend addaptations on the core of your shard or even in Ultima Online.
+This server was created for thoes who ever wanted to create differend addaptations on the core of your shard.

 The base idea of how to keep the server written in PHP alive and monitoring the sockets came from Matthew [Ankron, on sphere community].

 I decided to help the project and for study propose i've re-scripted the entire socket server to understand how it works and after that i decided to create a lightweight standalone version of the server that runs in any OS easly.

+Note: The server works with clients 6.0.13 or greater, since this version many packets was changed and we will not spent time with older clients for now.

 ## How to install?